 - Protects against damage from lawn care implements such as mowers and trimmers

 - Keeps the pesky neighborhood squirrels, rabbits, and deer from trying to snack on the tender bark when their food sources are limited

-Tree wrapping year-round is not recommended, as this gives insects a place to hide from the elements and causes damage to the bark and trunk.
+Note: It is not recommended to use tree trunk wrap year-round, as this gives insects a place to hide from the elements and causes damage to the bark and trunk.

 When to Use Tree Wrap